ludicast/clots/README.markdown

 ## Filters for RESTful routes

 We added some filters for restful routes.
-They are contained within the url_filters directory.
+These are contained within the url_filters directory.

 ## Test Cases